Movatterモバイル変換

 Main article:Badger-baiting

 Badger-baiting was once a popularblood sport,[93] in which badgers were captured alive, placed in boxes, and attacked with dogs.[94]
 In the UK, this was outlawed by theCruelty to Animals Act 1835[94] and again by theProtection of Animals Act 1911.[95]
-Moreover, the cruelty towards and killing of the badger constitute offences under theProtection of Badgers Act 1992 (c.
-51),[96] and further offences under this act are inevitably committed to facilitate badger-baiting (such as interfering with a sett, or the taking or the very possession of a badger for purposes other than nursing an injured animal to health).
-If convicted, badger-baiters may face a sentence of up to six months in jail, a fine of up to £5,000, and other punitive measures, such ascommunity service or a ban from owning dogs.[97]
+Moreover, the cruelty towards badgers and the killing of badgers constitute offences under theProtection of Badgers Act 1992 (c.
+51).[96]
+Further offences under this Act are inevitably committed to facilitate badger-baiting, such as interfering with a sett or taking or possessing a badger for purposes other than nursing an injured animal back to health.
+If convicted, badger baiting offenders may face a prison sentence of up to six months, a fine of up to £5,000, and other punitive measures, such ascommunity service or a ban on owning dogs.[97]

 Culling